Firm and Tone Your Arms and Legs

 Visit this article: Eliminate Sagging Arms

-Is it possible to firm and tone the arms and legs at home?
+Is it possible to firm and tone your arms and legs at home?

-Many people believe that in order to tone your body, especially the arms and legs, you need to go to the gym everyday.
+Many people believe that in order to tone your arms and legs, you’ll need to go to the gym everyday.

 Being able to go to one is excellent; however, it’s not necessary.
-There are certain exercises you can do at home to achieve the same goal.
+There are certain exercises you can do at home in order to achieve the same goal.

 To work the arm muscles and restore their firmness, one of the best exercises you can do is to lift weights.

-- While standing with the body erect, hold a dumbbell in each arm.
+- Firstly, while standing with the body erect, hold a dumbbell in each arm.

-- Flex one of your arms to lift the weight without moving the upper arm away from your body.
+- Then flex one of your arms to lift the weight without moving the upper arm away from your body.

-- Repeat the same movement with the other arm.
+- After that, repeat the same movement with the other arm.